lionisakis/Polygon-Project/README.md

   - The area calculated by us
   - The area calculated by CGAL
   - The ratio
-  - The time to finish the algorithm.
+  - Construction time of polygon in miliseconds.

 3. There are only 2 types of algorithms that you can use, which are: "incremental", "convex_hull".

 4. We can have 3 different types of edge selecion.
 The options are:
   - The 1 is the random
-  - The 2 is the minimum area
+  - The 2 is the one adding minimum area
-  - The 3 is the maximum area.
+  - The 3 is the one maximum area.

 5. The Initialization is ***only*** necessary for the ***incremental***.
 The options are:
   - The 1a sorts the points by decreasing the order of "x".